-This cute bubble wrap® fish is one craft you'll be glad to have in your toolkit.
+This cute bubble wrap fish is one craft you’ll be glad to have in your toolkit.
 Easy to setup using recycled packaging material, this activity is perfect for pretend play with toddlers and preschoolers.

-Fish crafts are not only fun to make, they provide lots of opportunity for gross motor pretend play.
+Fish crafts are not only fun to make, they support early childhood skills.

-• You can feel 'scales' and 'fins' in the texture of the bubble wrap.
-Interesting materials in kids activities support sensory and fine motor experiences, while promoting creativity.
+- Kids can feel ‘scales’ and ‘fins’ in the squishy texture of the bubble wrap®.

 Make this fun craft for an ocean theme, or add to your summer activities.